flozz/rivalcfg/doc/contributing.rst

 Then, it depend...

-Sometime SteelSeries release new mice that is identical to an existing model but only with some aesthetic changes (like the Rival 100, Rival 100 Dota 2 Edition, and so on).
+Sometimes SteelSeries releases new mice that are identical to an existing model but only with some aesthetic changes (like the Rival 100, Rival 100 Dota 2 Edition, and so on).
 In that case, it will be easy to support your mouse.